contefranz/OpTop/README.md

   As of v0.12.0, both the Test 1 statistic and the bootstrap calibration are parallelized with OpenMP, controlled by the `n_threads` argument of `optimal_topic()`.
 Results are bit-identical for any thread count and reproducible under a seed; on toolchains without OpenMP support the routines run single-threaded.
-On a 4-core machine the bootstrap-calibrated pass runs up to 5.9 times faster than in v0.11.0; see the vignette section "A Note On Computational Efficiency" for the full simulation study.
+The bootstrap selects its sampling algorithm per document (alias-table token draws on wide envelopes, conditional-binomial draws otherwise) and envelope ties are resolved deterministically, so results are identical across platforms, including under the tied fitted probabilities that Gibbs estimators produce.
+On a 4-core machine the bootstrap-calibrated pass runs up to 45 times faster than in v0.11.0 (a corpus of 10,000 documents and 20,000 features drops from 1 h 47 m to 142 s); see the vignette section "A Note On Computational Efficiency" for the full simulation study.

 - **Current support and extensions**
   As of v0.11.0, `optimal_topic()` and the discrepancy indices accept — through the